-The global recombinant proteins market size accounted for USD 2.78 billion in 2022 and is expected to attain around USD 8.95 billion by 2032, growing at a CAGR of 12.4% over the forecast period 2023 to 2032.
+The global recombinant proteins market size was valued for USD 2.78 billion in 2022, and it is expected to hit around USD 8.95 billion by 2032, growing at a CAGR of 12.4% over the forecast period 2023 to 2032.
 North America generated more than 35% of the revenue share in 2022.

 Recombinant proteins are synthesized using recombinant DNA (rDNA) technology, which involves combining at least two DNA sequences not typically found together in nature.
 These rDNA libraries and the resultant proteins are then scrutinized for their potential use as disease pathway inhibitors, replacement therapies, or other anti-disease agents.

 The production of recombinant proteins initiates at the genetic level, where the coding sequence of the desired protein is separated and cloned into an expression plasmid vector.
 Although most therapeutic recombinant proteins are derived from human genes, they are expressed in microorganisms such as yeast, bacteria, or animal cells in culture.
 Recent years have seen the development of effective transient transfection protocols, and HEK293-derived cell lines are frequently used for the transient production of proteins.
 Mammalian cells are presently the preferred host for producing recombinant therapeutic proteins due to their ability to produce high-quality proteins like to those found in humans.
 Additionally, many approved recombinant therapeutic proteins are produced in E.coli because of its rapid growth, well-characterized genetics, and high-yield production.